andrew/ultimate-awesome/README.md

 - [awesome-ros](https://github.com/ps-micro/awesome-ros) - 😎 A curated list of awesome robotics resources based on ROS.
 - [awesome-ISP](https://github.com/starkfan007/awesome-ISP) - A curated list of awesome ISP frameworks, papers, libraries, resources, and shiny things. .
 - [awesome-database-testing](https://github.com/zhangysh1995/awesome-database-testing) - 数据库测试资料 This repo is a collection of resources on testing database systems.
+- [awesome-self-driving-labs](https://github.com/AccelerationConsortium/awesome-self-driving-labs) - A community-curated list of resources related to self-driving labs which combine hardware automation and artificial intelligence to accelerate scientific discovery.
 - [awesome-activity-prediction](https://github.com/chinancheng/awesome-activity-prediction) - Paper list of activity prediction and related area.
 - [youtube](https://github.com/learn-anything/youtube) - Awesome YouTube channels.
 - [awesome-sui](https://github.com/move-cn/awesome-sui) - Awesome-sui.
+- [awesome-oscal](https://github.com/oscal-club/awesome-oscal) - A list of tools, blog posts, and other resources that further the use and adoption of OSCAL standards.
 - [self-taught-developer](https://github.com/SyedUmairCodes/self-taught-developer) - Free and high quality resources for beginners to learn how to code.
 - [awesome-graph-ood](https://github.com/THUMNLab/awesome-graph-ood) - Papers about out-of-distribution generalization on graphs.
 - [awesome-flutter-app](https://github.com/yuhanle/awesome-flutter-app) - Flutter 程序开发资源汇总 💯.